Omar Vizquel

-Professional career
+Playing career

 Seattle Mariners

-Vizquel started his career with the Leones del Caracas of the Venezuelan Winter League together with Tony Armas, Bo Díaz and Andrés Galarraga.
-He learned to switch hit from Bill Plummer who managed Vizquel with the Leones del Caracas, in 1986–87 and 1988–89, and coached and managed the Mariners.
-Originally signed by the Mariners as a non-drafted free agent in 1984, Vizquel made his Major League debut on April 3, 1989.
-Batting ninth in the lineup, he went 0-for-3 while making five assists, a double play and an error in a 3–2 loss to the Oakland Athletics.
+Vizquel started his career with the Leones del Caracas of the Venezuelan Winter League together with Tony Armas, Bo Díaz, and Andrés Galarraga.
+He learned to switch hit from Bill Plummer, who managed Vizquel with the Leones del Caracas in 1986–87 and 1988–89 and later coached and managed the Mariners.
+Originally signed by the Mariners as a non-drafted free agent in 1984, Vizquel made his major league debut on April 3, 1989.
+Batting ninth in the lineup, he went 0-for-3 while making five assists, a double play, and an error in a 3–2 loss to the Oakland Athletics.
 Three nights later, he collected his first career hit in the third inning against Storm Davis with a single, later scoring on a Darnell Coles double, although the Mariners lost 11–3 to the Athletics.

+Vizquel threw out Ernest Riles for the last out of Chris Bosio's no-hitter, the second no-hitter in franchise history, on April 22, 1993.
+That season, he won his first Gold Glove Award.